-3.4 DRILL: Remote Assessment and Consultation - Manned Vessel Manned tank vessels and NTVs carrying oils as cargo or fuel.
-Applicability: Note: NTVs with a capacity of less than 250 barrels of oil are not required to plan SMFF resources for fire scenarios, and their exercises should be designed accordingly.
-Frequency: Annually while operating in U.S. waters, including the EEZ; otherwise, upon entry into U.S. waters, no less than one time per vessel per year.
+3.4 DRILL: Remote Assessment and Consultation - Manned Vessel Applicability: Manned tank vessels and NTVs carrying oils as cargo or fuel.
+Note: NTVs with a capacity of less than 250 barrels of oil are not required to plan SMFF resources for fire scenarios, and their exercises should be designed accordingly.
+Frequency: Triennially per plan holder while operating in U.S. waters, including the EEZ; otherwise, upon entry into U.S. waters.
 The remote assessment and consultation exercise is not required for vessels operating outside U.S. waters.
 Initiating Authority: Vessel owner or operator, vessel master, or designee, according to the procedure established in the VRP.
 Participating Elements: VRP-designated vessel and shore-side personnel for activation of and provision of remote assessment and consultation services.
-Scope: Contact the SMFF remote assessor by telephone, radio, or other means of communications to discuss a shipboard response scenario as detailed in the VRP.
+Scope: Contact the QI and/or the SMFF remote assessor as specified in the approved VRP by telephone, radio, or other means of communications to discuss a shipboard response scenario as detailed in the VRP.
 Electronic messaging may be used for the initial contact only if communication by voice is not possible.
-Objectives : A. Following VRP notification/activation procedures, the information communicated from the vessel to the remote assessor identifies a general scenario type from the VRP's shipboard emergency procedures section (e.g., collision, excessive list, fire).
+A. Following VRP notification/activation procedures, the information communicated from the vessel to the remote assessor identifies a general scenario type from the VRP's shipboard emergency procedures section (e.g., collision, excessive list, fire).
 Confirm that remote assessor has the VRP shipboard emergency procedures section of the VRP.
-B. Remote assessment and consultation for a fire scenario must be exercised once in every three year exercise cycle, except for NTVs with oil capacity less than 250 barrels, which are exempt from planning for fire response.
+Objectives : B. Remote assessment and consultation for a fire scenario must be exercised triennially, except for NTVs with oil capacity less than 250 barrels, which are exempt from planning for fire response.
 The remote assessor listed in the VRP (identified by contract and funding agreement) advises the vessel what on-scene situational information would facilitate his or her preliminary assessment of the vessel's status, given the type of scenario.
-C. Vessel and assessor establish a communication process that would support completion of the vessel's stability and structural integrity assessment through the use of a salvage software program and identify the software program.
-D. For all applicable vessels and where there are different remote assessment resources contracted for salvage and for MFF, alternate an annual exercise involving the salvage remote assessor with an annual exercise involving the MFF remote assessor.
+C. Vessel and assessor establish a communication process that would support completion of the vessel's stability and structural integrity assessment through use of a salvage software program.
+D. For all applicable VRPs where there are different remote assessment resources contracted for salvage and for MFF, separate exercises involving the salvage remote assessor and the MFF remote assessor must be conducted.
 Certification: Self-certification.
 Verification: USCG COTP/FOSC.
 Records Retention: Three years.
 Onboard the vessel.
 Records Location: Records must also be maintained at the U.S. location of the QI, the vessel owner or operator, the IMT, or the SMFF provider, as designated in the VRP.
 Evaluation: Self-evaluation.
 Owner or operator should conduct a review to determine if objectives have been met.
-NOTE: These exercises are to be conducted separately from the quarterly QI notification exercises but may be held in conjunction with a shipboard emergency procedures exercise.
-Credit: Plan holder may claim credit for this exercise when conducted in conjunction with other exercises, as long as all objectives are met, the exercise is evaluated, and a proper record is generated.
+Credit: NOTE: These exercises may be conducted concurrently with the quarterly QI notification exercises or shipboard emergency procedures exercise.
+Plan holder may claim credit for this exercise when conducted in conjunction with other exercises, as long as all objectives are met, the exercise is evaluated, and a proper record is generated.
 Credit may be claimed for an actual response when these objectives are met, the response is evaluated, and a proper record is generated.